6 Network Marketing Truths to Remember When They Recruit You to Join an MLM Business

 So the recruiter has the incentive to recruit good people, which benefits both himself and the company.
 Thus was born "multi-level marketing," or MLM.
 The recruiter became known as the "upline," and the recruitee became the "downline."

 Later, when "MLM" became associated with some pyramid schemes disguised as MLMs, the term "network marketing" was used.

-Most MLMs are done wrong, pitched as a get-rich-quick scheme, and quickly collapse, leaving their reps up the creek without a paddle.
+Most MLMs are done wrong, pitched as get-rich-quick schemes, and quickly collapse, leaving their reps up the creek without a paddle.
 Furthermore, it further confuses the issue that many scams disguise themselves as MLMs.
-Studies have shown that in the 30 largest MLMs, OVER 99% of participants actually posted a LOSS!
+Studies have shown that in the 30 largest MLMs, more than 99% of participants actually posted a loss!

 In view of the risks, here are a few things you need to be aware of before you join an MLM.

 1. Marketing = Sales

 To succeed in multi-level marketing, you have to sell things, and sell a lot of things.
 Marketing means sales.
 If you already have the gift of gab and can convince people to buy things from you, then congratulations—you may have a chance.
 If you can't sell and are not a people-person, then you have a long way to go before you can succeed in an MLM, and you may want to consider another path.
 And if you were told you don't need to sell anything, just recruit, you are in a "pyramid scheme," not an MLM.

 One of the big controversies with the MLM system is the cost of marketing.
 The company is passing on the cost of marketing and some of the profit onto the reps so that the reps can do advertising.
 But does the company actually pass enough profit for the reps to do so?